-This guide provides instructions and over 150 examples using the APA referencing style.
-To find out how to cite and reference resources, you can use the A-Z on each page or the full page listing which includes links to all examples.
-This guide provides instructions on which elements in a information resource you need to use to create citations and references in an academic piece of work using the APA (American Psychological Association) style, devised in 1929.
-The APA is now in it's 6th edition.
+This guide provides instructions and over 150 examples using the APA (American Psychological Association) referencing style. devised in 1929.
+The APA is now in its 6th edition To find out how to cite and reference resources, you can use the A-Z on each page or the full page listing which includes links to all examples.
+This guide provides instructions on which elements of a resource you need to use to create APA citations and references in an academic work.

 Important: You are advised to check with your tutor which referencing style s/he wants you to use in your academic work.